benc-uk/smilr/docs/api-model.md

 - `POST /api/bulk` - Bulk load event and feedback data, can only be called from localhost for security

 ## Swagger / OpenAPI
-There is a full [Swagger definition for the API](../node/data-api/swagger.json) The data API server will also expose this out using Swagger UI, just use `/api-docs` as the URL, e.g.  **http://localhost:4000/api-docs/**
+Swagger is generated dynamically by the Node implementation, using **express-swagger-generator** The data API server will expose this out using Swagger UI, just use `/api-docs` as the URL, e.g.  **http://localhost:4000/api-docs/**

+For a static "dump" of the Swagger v2 file [click here](./swagger.json)

 ---